My Story

 So I left.

 I joined FJORD, Accenture's design and innovation arm, to learn the consulting world.
-But I also started building something of my own: Heitland Innovation, which is focused on human innovation ecosystems.
+But I also started building something of my own: Heitland Innovation, which was focused on human innovation ecosystems.
 My belief was simple: If you want to innovate a product, project, or company, it has to start with people and culture.

 Then, in 2021, everything changed again.